 New York Equal Pay Act

-In July 2019, Governor Andrew Cuomo signed a bill into law that expanded the New York Equal Pay Act which expanded pay protections.
-This was achieved by requiring employers to provide employees with equal pay for “substantially similar” work across all protected categories under the New York State Human Rights Law (NYSHRL).
-Those categories include age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, marital status, or disability.
+In July 2019, former Governor Andrew Cuomo signed a bill into law that expanded the New York Equal Pay Act which expanded pay protections.
+This requires employers to provide employees with equal pay for “substantially similar” work across all protected categories under the New York State Human Rights Law (NYSHRL).
+Those categories include:

-The bill works to ensure that all of the above categories be paid at a wage that is the equal of that which an employee outside the same protected class in the same work environment, is paid for either equal work or “substantially similar work, when viewed as a composite of skill, effort, and responsibility, and performed under similar working conditions.”
+The bill helps ensure that all of the above categories receive equal pay to those outside the same protected class.
+Specifically, it’s so they are paid for either equal work or “substantially similar work, when viewed as a composite of skill, effort, and responsibility, and performed under similar working conditions.”

-In addition to expanding these protected groups, it also places less of a burden on employees to prove wage discrimination by requiring the employers to pay at equal rates for “substantially similar” work.
+In addition to expanding these protected groups, it also places less of a burden on employees to prove wage discrimination.
+It does this by requiring employers to pay at equal rates for “substantially similar” work.

-To prove discrimination did not occur, an employer would still need to show that the pay difference was justified by seniority, merit, quantity or quality production, and factors such as training, education, or prior experience.
+To prove discrimination does not occur, an employer needs to show that the pay difference is due to factors of:

 Fair Labor Standards Act (FLSA)

-In addition to the New York state employment laws, there are federal protections for employees in regards to minimum wage and overtime pay requirements.
+In addition to the New York state employment laws, there are federal protections for employees in regard to minimum wage and overtime pay requirements.

 Under the FLSA, employees are entitled to a minimum wage of at least $7.25 per hour.
-This also establishes the overtime pay at a rate of at least one and one-half times an employee’s regular rate of pay after 40 hours of work in a workweek.
+This also establishes overtime pay.
+It comes at a rate of at least one and one-half times an employee’s regular rate of pay.
+You only receive overtime pay after completing 40 hours of work in a workweek.

 There are exceptions to the FLSA.
 This includes employees who are: